Boil Water Notices

 People with severely compromised immune systems, infants, pregnant women, and some elderly may be at increased risk.
 These people should seek advice about drinking water from their health care providers.
 If you have specific health concerns, consult your doctor or Healthline 0800 611 116.

-A Mandatory Notice is issued when a microbiological contaminant is known to actually exist in the water in an amount that exceeds the allowable maximum contaminant level for drinking water standards.
+3. When a microbiological contaminant is known to actually exist in the water in an amount that exceeds the allowable maximum contaminant level for drinking water standards.

 I have already drank the water.
 Will I get sick?